X-Men: Apocalypse: Casting

 In October 2014, casting for X-Men: Apocalypse began.
 In November, Singer confirmed that Oscar Isaac would portray Apocalypse.
 In January 2015, Singer announced that Alexandra Shipp, Sophie Turner and Tye Sheridan would portray young Storm, Jean and Cyclops, respectively.
 Grace Fulton, who would go to play Mary Bromfield in the DC Extended Universe Shazam films, originally auditioned to play Jean Grey, but lost out to Turner.
+Ashley Benson was also considered for Jean Grey.
 The same month, Kinberg confirmed that Rose Byrne would reprise her First Class role as Moira MacTaggert in the film.
 In February, Kodi Smit-McPhee was cast as Nightcrawler and Ben Hardy was cast in an unspecified role.
 In March, Singer announced that Lana Condor was cast as Jubilation Lee.
 In April, Singer confirmed that Hardy would portray Angel, Olivia Munn would portray Psylocke, and Lucas Till would return as Havok.
 In May, Singer announced that the mutant Caliban would appear in the film.
 In July, Hoult revealed on Conan that Josh Helman would return as William Stryker.
 In April 2016, Hugh Jackman confirmed that he would make a cameo appearance as Logan / Wolverine.

 Filming

 Principal photography commenced on April 27, 2015, in Montreal, Canada.
 In late August, the first-unit production for the film wrapped.
 Additional filming took place in January 2016.

-Australia-based Rising Sun Pictures provided, as it did for X-Men: Days of Future Past, the effects for Quicksilver's time-stopping, quick motion effects in the mansion rescue scene, and also other effects, including when Cyclops splits Professor Xavier's favorite tree in half.
+Australia-based Rising Sun Pictures provided, as it did for X-Men: Days of Future Past, the effects for Quicksilver's time-stopping, quick motion effects in the mansion rescue scene, and also other effects, including when Cyclops splits Professor X's favorite tree in half.
 Aerial footage of snow-capped mountains as Stryker traveled in his helicopter to the secret base was provided by SmartDrones of St. Albert, Alberta, Canada.
 Singer had at one point left the production for 10 days, forcing screenwriter Simon Kinberg to fill in as director.
 Singer claimed he had a thyroid issue and had to be treated in L.A.

 Music

-On March 2, 2015, it was announced that John Ottman, who composed the scores for X2 and X-Men: Days of Future Past, would return to write and compose the score for Apocalypse.
+On March 2, 2015, it was announced that John Ottman, who composed the scores for X2 (2003) and X-Men: Days of Future Past, would return to write and compose the score for Apocalypse.
 On May 20, 2016, the official soundtrack was released as a digital download.
 In addition to Ottman's score, the film features a remix of the second movement of Ludwig van Beethoven's seventh symphony entitled "Beethoven Havok" and two songs contemporary to the film's 1983 setting, "Sweet Dreams (Are Made of This)" by Eurythmics and "The Four Horsemen" by Metallica.